-Cholestasis of pregnancy, also known as obstetric cholestasis or intrahepatic cholestasis of pregnancy, can cause severe itching, especially on the hands and feet.
+Cholestasis of pregnancy is a liver condition that can cause severe itching, especially on the hands and feet.

 It usually occurs late in the second trimester or during the last trimester of pregnancy.

 The condition does not always pose a serious risk to a pregnant person’s long-term health, but it may cause severe complications for the fetus.

 - pruritis or intense itching, especially on the palms of the hands and soles of the feet